-It may not seem like it, with the unemployment rate dominating the news, but there are people who are entering the workforce.
-For some it’s their first real job.
-Others are moving on to new jobs, and out of the comfort zone of a job and the relationships they had formed.
+Believe it or not, even though unemployment is dominating the evening news, new jobs are being created, and people are getting back to work.
+For some people, it’s their first real job anywhere.
+While others are moving on to new jobs, and feeling out of the comfort zone of their old job and their former co-workers.

 Everybody likes to be greeted with a cheerful good morning and a pleasant smile.
 But not everyone likes to have the first few minutes of their day hijacked with happy talk.
 Adapt to the company.
 If you didn’t notice at the interview, call your boss before your first day and get a clear idea of what the dress code is.
 This also goes for your work area.
 Your goal is to showcase your competence, not your quirks.

-- Be punctual and willing to work late.
+- Be punctual, reliable and willing to work late.

 Most employers will gladly overlook the occasional day when you’re a few minutes late and think nothing of you needing to leave a few minutes early, but you have to earn it.
 And that starts by showing you understand how to manage your time.

 - Do whatever it takes to complete your work assignments.

 This is really what it means to be a team player.
 More than likely, your boss has plans for you; he just may not be able to start you on a specific project your first day.
 Showing that you’re flexible and willing to help out in different ways shows a mature understanding of the way businesses work.When you take care of these five basic tasks, it will be much easier for you to get noticed for the right reasons and you’ll start being given more responsibility.
 And that’s when you can become more assertive in making sure your boss understands your value, while still being respected by your peers.